-Table 1 (Recommended Dosages) summarizes the recommended volumes and concentrations of lidocaine injection for various types of anesthetic procedures.
+Table 1 (Recommended Dosages) summarizes the recommended volumes and concentrations of Lidocaine Hydrochloride Injection, USP for various types of anesthetic procedures.
 The dosages suggested in this table are for normal healthy adults and refer to the use of epinephrine-free solutions.
-When larger volumes are required, only solutions containing epinephrine should be used except in those cases where vasopressor drugs may be contraindicated
+When larger volumes are required, only solutions containing epinephrine should be used except in those cases where vasopressor drugs may be contraindicated.